JourdanClark/Mobile-III/README.md

 of the existing signup/signin authentication flow that the server had for the last project.

+Build out a fully functioning todo list mobile application.
+Make use of this API to persist your todo list information.
+Use the signup/signin flow from the previous project as a starting point.

 This is the API documentation:

 URL: https://mobile-server-ii.herokuapp.com/

+## Routes

 [POST] `/users` - Requires an `email` and `password` property on the body.
 Returns a JWT and the user's info.
 Creates a new user in the database.